The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ### Enable WSL and Download VS Code, Node, NPM

-1. For the first part of this set up process, following the instructions in [this blog](https://medium.com/@fiqriismail/setup-wsl-on-windows-10-for-your-javascript-development-with-visual-studio-code-f63f75841e5f), except download **Ubuntu 22.04** instead of Ubunt 18.04.
+1. For the first part of this set up process, following the instructions in [this blog](https://medium.com/@fiqriismail/setup-wsl-on-windows-10-for-your-javascript-development-with-visual-studio-code-f63f75841e5f), except download **Ubuntu 22.04.05 LTS** instead of Ubunt 18.04 LTS.

 2. until your reach the "Creating the ReactJS application and test" section.
 You do not need to create a ReactJS application.